 Apparently over $400,000,000 has already been paid out to members and if Forex trading is really not being done, then where’s that money come from?

-I’m not in a position to say if this is a Ponzi nearing the end of its life or if it’s a legitimate investment opportunity.
+I’m not in a position to say if this is a Ponzi nearing the end of its life (which I now do not think this is) or if it’s a legitimate investment opportunity.

 Only time will tell on that.

 At a 1% profit per day, just on the forex trading side of things, it would take 143 business days for me to recoup my investment.

 Remember that $210 (70%) of my $300 investment is what’s actually traded and an average return of 1% per day is $2.10.
 300 / 2.1 = ~143 and trading is only done on business days.